arkency/posts/posts/2017-10-23-application-service-ruby-rails-ddd.md

 ## Other responsibilities

-Repository is often just one of the dependencies that our code need.
+The repository is often just one of the dependencies that our code need.
 Others can be

 * adapters
 * message bus